khakhalin/notes/keywords/zettelkasten.md

 #lifehack #tools

+Related:
+* [[JohnMcPhee]] - on his writing system, which is not dissimilar to Zettelkasten

-## How One German Scholar Was So Freakishly Productive
+# How One German Scholar Was So Freakishly Productive
 Clear 2019
 https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125